equinor/segyio/README.md

 ### Modes ###

-In segyio, data is retrived and written through so-called *modes*.
+In segyio, data is retrieved and written through so-called *modes*.
 Modes are abstract arrays, or addressing schemes, and change what names and indices mean.
 All modes are properties on the file handle object, support the `len` function, and reads and writes are done through `f.mode[]`.
 Writes are done with